VIIIbyuL/506-final-project/README.md

 # NewsToStocks

 ## Description
 News Vs. Stock price analysis.
-Based on recent articles from sources such as NYT, etc. how does one article result in stock price increase or decrease.
+Based on recent articles from sources such as NYT, etc. how does one article result in stock price increase or decrease for three popular companies.

 ## Running Instruction
 1. install dependencies with make install